 The truth is, not everyone is going to fit in to every environment.
 Whatever kind of environment you create, there is going to be a group of people who do not like it.
 Therefore, its important to communicate as authentically as possible who you are.
 It is common that a high performing organisation will have both positive and negative feedback because it is a high performing organisation.
 The positive feedback comes from individuals saying they love the organisation because it only rewards the top performers every year.
 The negative feedback also comes from individuals because they only reward the top performers every year.
 The ones who enjoy it are those who are top performers, the others complain because they aren’t the top performers.

 Such an organisation should communicate its culture as such.
 If the organisation is geared towards top performers, then they need to be as authentic and candid as possible about that.
 The message should be that the organisation only accepts the best, if you think you are in the top 10% or you want to be in the top 10% then this is where you should be.
 In return you are going to be very well rewarded for being in that top 10%.
-But, if you can’t hack it, you will probably get fired or quit at some point as not everyone can be a lion.
+But, if you can’t hack it, you will probably get fired or quit at some point as not everyone can be at the top.
 This is going to be hugely attractive to highly motivated individuals who want to be part of the elite and terrifying to folks who just want a nice 9-5 and no stress.
+This is what you should want, as those who are not aligned to the organisation wont fit in and will likely fail.

 A good brand does not mean you have to be a fun brand